brejdol/networkundertaker/_posts/2023-12-09-Native-IPv6-Howto.md

 **Introduction**

 I have run an IPv6-only PoC-network for 15 months, testing out how different clients and operating systems works, and thought I should share my findings.
-There are a lot of articles about IPv6 out there, but few with that walks you through the entire process from native IPv4, via dual stack all the way to the goal:
+There are a lot of articles about IPv6 out there, but few that walks you through the entire process from native IPv4, via dual stack all the way to the goal:

 * A native IPv6 network that transparently translates traffic to legacy IPv4 destinations on the fly when needed.
 * A native IPv6 network that automatically can handle legacy applications that need native IPv4.
 * A native IPv6 network that just works, regardless of what you do or work with.
 Ideally, you wouldn't even know you're using it.

 Legacy applications that need a literal IPv4 address on the client are still plentiful in the enterprise and in OT environments, and they will not go away anytime soon.
-If you have such dependencies that need to be handled _manually_ on every unit, it will be hard, it's as simple as that.
+If you have such dependencies that need to be handled _manually_ on every unit, this will be hard, it's as simple as that.
 If you have 10 units, that will work, but not if you have 10.000.
-This is the biggest hurdle.
-It _might not be possible/feasable_ to deploy IPv6 _at all_ in certain networks.
+It _might not_ be possible/feasable to deploy IPv6 _at all_ in certain networks.
 This is how it goes.
-If it will not work, why bother?
+If it will not work at scale, why bother?
 Draw your own conclusions.
 Keep it real.
 And read on.

-This write-up assumes that the reader has a basic understanding of IPv6-specific techniques, IP addressing and routing in general.
+This write-up assumes that the reader has a basic understanding of IPv6-specific techniques as well as IP addressing and routing in general.
 A collection of links for those who want to know more is provided at the bottom of this page.

 _(TLDR; Native IPv6 works fine for a vast majority of the existing clients and servers out there, with a minimum of manual actions client-side, but sadly the Windows environment still (as of dec.
-2023) lacks an important piece of the puzzle.)_
+2023) lacks an important piece of the puzzle that _might_ be a deal-breaker.)_

 **Background**